Alligator: Anatomy

 Alligators also have complex microbiomes that are not fully understood yet, but can be attributed to both benefits and costs to the animal.
 These microorganisms can be found in the high surface area of the mucosa folds of the intestines, as well as throughout the digestive tract.
 Benefits include better total health and stronger immune system.
 However alligators are still vulnerable to microbial infections despite the immune boost from other microbiota.

 During brumation the process of digestion experiences changes due to the fasting most alligators experience during these periods of inactivity.
 Alligators that go long enough without a meal during brumation will begin a process called autophagy, where the animal begins to consume its fat reserves to maintain its body weight until it can acquire a sufficient meal.
 There is also fluctuation in the level of bacterial taxa populations in the alligator's microbial community between seasons which helps the alligator cope with different rates of feeding and activity.

 Like other crocodilians, alligators have an armor of bony scutes.
 The dermal bones are highly vascularised and aid in calcium balance, both to neutralize acids while the animal cannot breathe underwater and to provide calcium for eggshell formation.

 Alligators have muscular, flat tails that propel them while swimming.

 The two kinds of white alligators are albino and leucistic.
 These alligators are practically impossible to find in the wild.
 They could survive only in captivity and are few in number.
 The Aquarium of the Americas in New Orleans has leucistic alligators found in a Louisiana swamp in 1987.

 Human uses

 Alligators are raised commercially for their meat and their skin, which when tanned is used for the manufacture of luggage, handbags, shoes, belts, and other leather items.
 Alligators also provide economic benefits through the ecotourism industry.
 Visitors may take swamp tours, in which alligators are a feature.
-Their most important economic benefit to humans may be the control of coypu and muskrats.
+Their most important economic benefit to humans may be the control of nutrias and muskrats.

 Alligator meat is also consumed by humans.